Chris221/PHP-Splitter/README.md

 # PHP File Splitter
 A PHP File Splitter to split larger files into smaller equal ones.
+THIS SPLITTER NEVER SPLITS MID-LINE.
 This splitter is a binary safe and can handle large files well over 100GB.

 ### How to use
 To run the use the php splitter from a command line run